Biography

 • Victor.Fresno-Gomez (Double-degree EURECOM UPM)

-• Riccardo Cestaro (UniPD, Mille E Una Lode Award, 2nd prize CLUSIT Award'22)
+• Riccardo Cestaro (UniPD, Mille E Una Lode Award, CLUSIT Award'22)

 Courses